Newcastle upon Tyne Central (UK Parliament constituency)

-Newcastle upon Tyne Central is a constituency represented in the House of Commons of the UK Parliament since 2010 by Chi Onwurah of the Labour Party.
-As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.
+Newcastle upon Tyne Central was a constituency represented in the House of Commons of the UK Parliament from 2010 until its abolition for the 2024 general election by Chi Onwurah of the Labour Party.
+As with all constituencies since 1950, the constituency elected one Member of Parliament (MP) by the first past the post system of election at least every five years.

+Under the 2023 periodic review of Westminster constituencies, the majority of the seat was included in the new constituency of Newcastle upon Tyne Central and West.

 History

 Parliament created this seat under the Representation of the People Act 1918 for the general election later that year.
 It was one of four divisions of the parliamentary borough of Newcastle-upon-Tyne, which had previously been represented by one two-member seat.

-The constituency currently covers the central part of Newcastle upon Tyne, being one of three constituencies in the city.
+The constituency covered the central part of Newcastle upon Tyne, being one of three constituencies in the city.
 Between 1983 and 2010, the seat did not actually include the city's commercial centre, being instead part of the now-abolished Tyne Bridge constituency.

-From its creation, the constituency has been represented by only members of the Labour and Conservative parties.
-The seat has been represented by Labour since 1987.
+From its creation, the constituency was represented by only members of the Labour and Conservative parties.
+The seat was represented by Labour from 1987 until its abolition.

-At the 2017 and 2019 general elections, the constituency was the first to officially declare its result.
-It narrowly beat Houghton and Sunderland South, which had declared first in 2010 and 2015 (as did its predecessor Sunderland South in the four preceding general elections).
+At the 2017 and 2019 general elections, the constituency was the first in the UK to officially declare its result.
+It narrowly beat Houghton and Sunderland South, which had declared first in 2010 and 2015 (as did its predecessor Sunderland South in the four preceding general elections), and would do so again in 2024.